SnowEx/snowexsql/docs/usage.rst

 About SnowEx
 ------------

-NASA SnowEx is a multi-year airborne and field campaign aimed at understanding the seasonal snowpack across the western United States.
-Each campaign combines airborne remote sensing (lidar, radar, hyperspectral imagery) with intensive ground truth measurements at dozens of snow pit sites, spread across a variety of vegetation types and terrain.
-The goal is to improve snow water equivalent (SWE) retrieval algorithms for future spaceborne missions.
+NASA SnowEx was a multi-year airborne and field campaign aimed at understanding the seasonal snowpack across the western United States and Alaska.
+Each campaign combined airborne remote sensing (lidar, radar, hyperspectral imagery) with intensive ground truth measurements across a variety of different snow climates.
+The goal was to improve snow water equivalent (SWE) retrieval algorithms for future spaceborne missions.

 The SnowEx database consolidates measurements from all campaigns into a single queryable PostgreSQL/PostGIS database.
-It holds point measurements (snow depths, Federal Sampler SWE) and layer/profile data (density, temperature, stratigraphy from snow pits).
+It holds point measurements (snow depths, Federal Sampler SWE) and snow pit information (density, temperature, stratigraphy from snow pits).

 Accessing the Database